Post by Joanna on Sept 30, 2013 18:34:18 GMT -5

 David Farrant, who started the reports, has written many books on the paranormal, including one called Beyond the Highgate Vampire.

 How did it end?
-Well, it sort of trailed off, actually, after a rumor that Farrant and Manchester would meet in a duel on Parliament Hill, Friday, April 13, 1973, never materialized.
-Farrant was jailed in 1974 for damaging memorials, which he insisted had been caused by Satanists.
-On his website, this is his version of the story:
+Well, it sort of trailed off, actually, after a duel between Farrant and Manchester scheduled for Friday, April 13, 1973, on Parliament Hill never materialized.
+Farrant was jailed in 1974 for vandalizing tombs and interfering with the dead, which he insisted was the work of Satanists.
+He gives his version of the story on his website:

 “Eventually David’s unconventional methods, and the fascination of the press with his exploits, led to his notorious conviction at London’s Old Bailey in 1974 for what amounted to the practice of witchcraft.
 Despite the fact that the Witchcraft Act had been repealed in 1951, a combination of the then openly corrupt Metropolitan Police and one of the most draconian and conservative judges in Britain led to combined sentencing of 4 years and 8 months.
 Partly as a result of this trial and David’s imprisonment, there were several significant changes to the British justice system in later years.
 These came far too late for David who continues to protest that although he may be guilty of youthful indiscretion (aren’t we all?), his only crime was practicing his then religion.
 Upon his eventual release in 1976 after a 7 week hunger strike, David continued to campaign to establish his innocence.”